petems/petems-swap_file/README.markdown

 ```

 This hiera config will respectively:
-* create a file `/tmp/swapfile.custom` using /bin/dd with the default size taken from the `$::memorysizeinbytes` without creating a `mount` for it.
+* create a file `/tmp/swapfile.custom` using /bin/dd with the default size taken from the `$::memorysize` fact without creating a `mount` for it.
-* create a file `/tmp/swapfile.fallocate` using /usr/bin/fallocate with the default size taken from the `$::memorysizeinbytes` and creating a `mount` for it.
+* create a file `/tmp/swapfile.fallocate` using /usr/bin/fallocate with the default size taken from the `$::memorysize` fact and creating a `mount` for it.
 * deactivates the swapfile `/tmp/swapfile.old`, deletes it and removes the `mount`.

 Set `$files_hiera_merge` to `true` to merge all found instances of `swap_file::files` in Hiera.
 This is useful for specifying swap files at different levels of the hierachy and having them all included in the catalog.